One-Shot Broadcast Joint Source-Channel Coding with Codebook Diversity: Introduction

 \section{Introduction}

 In the classical joint source-channel coding (JSCC) setting \cite{csiszar1982,kostina2013}, the encoder views a source symbol $W$ and maps it to a message $X$, which is then sent over a communication channel.
 The decoder's role is to observe the channel output and produce a reconstruction $\hat{Z}$, with success being contingent on recovering the source subject to a maximum distortion constraint $D$.
 In this work, we are interested in a one-shot broadcast variant of JSCC where the source is encoded once and then sent simultaneously to $K$ decoders through independent channels; success requires at least one decoder to recover the source to the desired fidelity.
-Moreover, each decoder may also have access to side information, with each decoder's side information being conditionally independent from that seen by the others given the source.
+Moreover, each decoder may also have access to conditionally independent side information.

-As one example of a potential application, consider a distributed sensing system in which success requires at least one sensor to register some fact about the environment, such as a nearby vehicle or trespasser, after running a downstream machine learning task.
+As one example of a potential application, consider a distributed machine learning-based sensing system in which success requires at least one sensor to register some fact about the environment, such as a nearby vehicle or trespasser, after running a downstream learning task.
 Such a setting reflects standard notions of detection probability in distributed detection theory \cite{viswanathan1997,tenney1980}.
-In this context, the encoder would transmit global knowledge, perhaps including a compressed representation of the entire surroundings, and the side information may consist of local details that are helpful in making the final decision.
-Each decoder then runs its task to generate a reconstruction $\hat{Z}_k$ and uses this to decide whether to raise the alarm.
-While the downstream details of the detection and machine learning system may vary, the probability of excess distortion can serve as a proxy for its reliability, with low distortion being a reasonable prerequisite for downstream performance.
+In this context, the encoder would transmit global knowledge, perhaps including a compressed representation of the entire surroundings in the form of latent variables, and the side information could consist of local details that are helpful in making the final decision.
+Each decoder then runs its task, for example evaluating a trained neural network, to generate a reconstruction $\hat{Z}_k$ and uses this to decide whether to raise the alarm.
+While the downstream details of the detection and machine learning system may vary, the probability of excess distortion can serve as a proxy for its reliability, with low distortion being a prerequisite for end-to-end performance.